 Impairment loss on loans and receivables is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate.
+If the interest rate for the loan is a floating interest rate, the loan is discounted at the current effective contractual interest rate.
 Short-term balances are not discounted.
 The calculation of the present value of estimated future cash flows reflects not only interest and principal payments, but also cash flows that may result from foreclosure less costs for obtaining and selling the collateral for a given exposure.